This site is intended for U.S. healthcare professionals.

 Reference:TALZENNA [package insert] for Soft Gelatin Capsule.
 New York, NY: Pfizer Inc.

 Tips for Your Patients to Help Manage Cancer-Related FatigueStrategies were not evaluated specifically for TALZENNA and should not replace clinical judgement.
 Refer to the XTANDI Prescribing Information for dose modifications for adverse reactions.
 References: Mustian KM, Sprod LK, Janelsins M, Peppone LJ, Mohile S. Exercise recommendations for cancer-related fatigue, cognitive impairment, sleep problems, depression, pain, anxiety, and physical dysfunction: a review.
-Oncol Hematol Rev 2013;8(2):81-8.
-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Cancer-Related Fatigue V2.2025. © National Comprehensive Cancer Network, Inc. 2024.
+Oncol Hematol Rev 2012;8(2):81-8.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Cancer-Related Fatigue V2.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed January 14, 2025.
+Accessed August 22, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
+NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
 U.S. Department of Veterans Affairs.
 Nutrition and cancer-related fatigue.
-Accessed September 12, 2024. https://www.nutrition.va.gov/docs/Oncology/NutritionandCancerRelatedFatigue2022.pdf
+Accessed July 8, 2025. https://www.nutrition.va.gov/docs/Oncology/NutritionandCancerRelatedFatigue2022.pdf

 Nausea